microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### P1 Goals

-1. MUX includes controls to support independent scrolling and zooming like the ScrollViewer/ScrollContentPresenter do in WUX.
+1. Microsoft.UI.Xaml includes controls to support independent scrolling and zooming like the ScrollViewer/ScrollContentPresenter do in Windows.UI.Xaml.

-2. These MUX scrolling/zooming controls can be used to achieve the 'lift and shift' initiative for some WUX controls.
+2. In the long term, these Microsoft.UI.Xaml scrolling/zooming controls can replace the ScrollViewer/ScrollContentPresenter used by some existing controls like the TextBox.

 3. App-developer-facing object models are similar to old ones to minimize adoption barrier.